Pacolet in Spartanburg County, South Carolina — The American South (South Atlantic)

 Erected by South Carolina Department of Natural Resources.

 Location.
 34° 55.767′ N, 81° 46.85′ W. Marker is in Pacolet, South Carolina, in Spartanburg County.
 Marker is on Lucky Lane.
+Marker is located at the headway of the trail to the Pacolet River.
 Touch for map.
-Marker is located at the headway of the trail to the Pacolet River.
 Marker is in this post office area: Pacolet SC 29372, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 10 other markers are within 6 miles of this marker, measured as the crow flies.
-Marysville School (approx. 1.6 miles away); Welcome to Glendale Shoals (approx. 3.4 miles away); Early Iron Works (approx. 3˝ miles away); Camp Croft (approx. 3.9 miles away); Clifton World War II Memorial (approx. 4.6 miles away); Clifton Baptist Church / First Baptist Church (approx. 4.6 miles away); Goucher Baptist Church (approx. 5 miles away); The Pacolet River Flood of 1903 (approx. 5.3 miles away); Battle of Cedar Spring (approx. 5.6 miles away); Welcome to Croft State Natural Area (approx. 5.7 miles away).
+Marysville School (approx. 1.6 miles away); Welcome to Glendale Shoals (approx. 3.4 miles away); Early Iron Works (was approx. 3½ miles away but has been reported missing. ); Camp Croft (approx. 3.9 miles away); Clifton World War II Memorial (approx. 4.6 miles away); Clifton Baptist Church / First Baptist Church (approx. 4.6 miles away); Goucher Baptist Church (approx. 5 miles away); The Pacolet River Flood of 1903 (approx. 5.3 miles away); Battle of Cedar Spring (approx. 5.6 miles away); Welcome to Croft State Natural Area (approx. 5.7 miles away).